gvwilson/thirdbit/fiction/maddy-roo/index.md

 "It's hard to know what the right thing to do is.
 But I think he would have wanted you to give it to me."

-The bot rolled into its hiding place one last time.
+The bot rolled into its hiding place once more.
-One heartbeat, two…
+One breath, two…
 It came out and handed Maddy the strangely-shaped key that her father had drawn on the piece of paper he had tucked into his sketchbook.
 "Thank you," she said.